ILRF Logo

 Editorial Review of AI Use

-India Legal Research Foundation Journal (ILRF Journal) shall recognise and reward outstanding academic contributions published in the journal.
+The Journal of Legal Research by ILRF shall recognise and reward outstanding academic contributions published in the journal.

 🏆 Paper of the Month Award (Monthly)

-The Editorial Board of the ILRF Journal shall select one article/paper each month as the "Paper of the Month."
+The Editorial Board shall select one article/paper each month as the "Paper of the Month."
 The selection will be based on originality, depth of research, analytical quality, relevance to contemporary legal issues, and overall academic contribution.

 💰 Prize Money